Megan Bennett Irby

 Research

-Dr. Irby is the Principal Investigator (PI) of the on-going Native Pathways to Health project that features authentic partnerships with each of the eight American Indian Tribal communities in North Carolina (funded by the Kate B. Reynold’s Charitable Trust and Blue Cross Blue Shield of NC); co-PI of an NIH-funded Alzheimer’s Disease Research Core initiative designed to create and implement brain health programs for African Americans; co-PI of Healthy Living Partnerships for Veterans with Migraine (HELP VM) that provides an exercise-based pain education program for military Veterans experiencing chronic migraine (funded by the Salisbury Research Foundation); a leading co-investigator on the IMPACTS (Internet-delivered Management of Pain Among Cancer Treatment Survivors) study (funded by the NIH/NCI/HEAL Initiative); a co-PI on an internet-delivered pain coping skills program for individuals with chemotherapy-induced peripheral neuropathy (funded by the NIH/NCI’s Community Oncology Research Program), and PI on an NIH/HEAL-funded community-engaged project to develop a culturally- and linguistically-appropriate pain coping skills training program for Spanish-speaking Hispanic and Latinx communities.
-Additionally, Dr. Irby is a recent recipient of a NIH HEAL Initiative Training Award focusing on the neuroscience of pain among diverse populations.
+Dr. Irby is the Principal Investigator (PI) of the on-going Native Pathways to Health project that features partnerships with each of the eight American Indian Tribal communities in North Carolina (funded by the Kate B. Reynold’s Charitable Trust and Blue Cross Blue Shield of NC); co-PI of an NIH-funded Alzheimer’s Disease Research Core initiative designed to create and implement brain health programs; co-PI of Healthy Living Partnerships for Veterans with Migraine (HELP VM) that provides an exercise-based pain education program for military Veterans experiencing chronic migraine (funded by the Salisbury Research Foundation); a leading co-investigator on the IMPACTS (Internet-delivered Management of Pain Among Cancer Treatment Survivors) study (funded by the NIH/NCI/HEAL Initiative); a co-PI on an internet-delivered pain coping skills program for individuals with chemotherapy-induced peripheral neuropathy (funded by the NIH/NCI’s Community Oncology Research Program); PI on an NIH/HEAL-funded community-engaged project to develop a pain coping skills training program in the Spanish language; and PI on an NIH/HEAL-funded community engagement project in partnership with the Lumbee Tribe of North Carolina aimed at addressing substance use disorder and chronic pain.
+Additionally, Dr. Irby is a recent recipient of a NIH HEAL Initiative Training Award focusing on the neuroscience of pain among varied populations.

 Our Faculty